gargvishesh/druid/docs/multi-stage-query/msqe-release.md

   execution.
 If your servers have multiple local filesystems, this causes queries to exhaust available disk space earlier than expected.
 As a workaround, you can use [durable storage for shuffle meshes](./msqe-advanced-configs.md#durable-storage-for-mesh-shuffle).
 (16181)

+- For HttpInputSource `msqNumTasks` needs to be always set.
+In such a case, the query fails gracefully if the number of tasks is not set explicitly.
+(23163)

 ### Memory usage